AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 To use the [!DNL Data Connection] extension, you must have the following:

-* Adobe Commerce 2.4.4 or higher.
+* Adobe Commerce 2.4.4 or newer
-* Adobe ID and Organization ID.
+* Adobe ID and Organization ID
-* [Adobe Client Data Layer (ACDL)](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/client/client-data-layer/overview.html).
-The ACDL is required to collect storefront event data.
+* [Adobe Client Data Layer (ACDL)](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/client/client-data-layer/overview.html), which is required to collect storefront event data
 * Entitlements to other Adobe DX products.

 ## Onboarding steps